Javascript is not enabled.

 9. Look for ‘reef-safe’ ingredients

 You’ve probably seen “reef-safe” or “reef-friendly” labels on sunscreens.
 Although the phrases aren’t regulated, this typically means the sunscreen doesn’t contain oxybenzone or octinoxate — both of which protect against the harmful effects of UV rays but have been found to cause damage to coral reefs, one of the most diverse ecosystems on the planet.
 When you swim or shower, this chemical can enter our waterways.
-Some beaches — such as those in Hawaii, Palau and the U.S. Virgin Islands — have even moved to ban oxybenzone-containing sunscreens.
+Some beaches — such as those in Hawai‘i, Palau and the U.S. Virgin Islands — have even moved to ban oxybenzone-containing sunscreens.

 10. Plan for sun exposure

-Chemical sunscreens are lighter but take time to absorb into your skin before they offer protection.
-Mineral-based sunscreens offer immediate protection — no waiting needed.
+Chemical sunscreens are lighter, but both types take time to spread on, dry down and make an even protective layer on your skin.
 In the past, mineral sunscreens could leave a white cast or residue on your skin, but more recent iterations are easier to blend in.
-“If you’re wearing a physical sunscreen that contains actives like titanium dioxide and zinc oxide, you are protected as soon as you’ve completed your application,” says Melissa Urban, a licensed aesthetician at the SkinForYou spa in Colorado.
-“If you’re wearing a chemical sunscreen that contains oxybenzone, octinoxate, avobenzone or homosalate, you should wait [at least] 15 minutes before sun exposure.”
-Because chemical sunscreens work by absorbing the sun’s energy, this extra time is necessary to ensure your skin absorbs the formula before it’s exposed to the sun.
-No matter which one you choose, it’s always best to apply to dry skin before you get to your destination.
-You can use a mirror and/or get a friend to help with those hard-to-reach spots.
+No matter which type you choose, it’s always best to apply sunscreen to dry skin before you get to your destination.
+You can use a mirror or get a friend to help with hard-to-reach spots.

-11. Reapply SPF after two hours
+11. Reapply sunscreen after two hours

 12. Rely on water-resistant formulas